-At university I’d run a successful little company, which I sold to go into investment banking.
-I’ve always had an interest for entrepreneurship.
+At university, I’d run a successful little company, which I sold to go into investment banking.
+I’ve always had an interest in entrepreneurship.
 So after a couple of years in the financial industry (banker, hedge fund, private equity), while doing my MBA, I decided it was time to try my luck as an entrepreneur again.
-At around the same time I tried my hand at angel investing for the first time, using (read: wasting most of) my bonuses on a couple of sizeable bets.
+At around the same time, I tried my hand at angel investing for the first time, using (read: wasting most of) my bonuses on a couple of sizeable bets.
 Since then (2011) I’ve learned a great deal, both about founding startups and angel investing.

 2. You have founded a number of companies.
 Can you tell me something about them?
 How do you manage them all?

-I usually try and keep as much focus as I can (after having learned the hard way).
+I usually try to keep as much focus as I can (after having learned the hard way).
 This means that starting something new means closing/selling the previous startup.
 Anything I do beyond the main startup is part-time stuff, like StartupJuncture, VNT.RE and mentoring.
-The more interesting startups I (co-)founded are Vooxl (sold) audiotour apps – 2011, Share a Bite (sold) social dining – 2011, Favour.it (failure) social discovery – 2012 and SNTMNT (profitable) social sentiment for financial markets – 2013/2014.
+The more interesting startups I (co-)founded are Vooxl (sold) audio tour apps – 2011, Share a Bite (sold) social dining – 2011, Favour.it (failure) social discovery – 2012 and SNTMNT (profitable) social sentiment for financial markets – 2013/2014.

 Fits with my investment strategy of having a large number of investments, with a focus on the US.
 Both make off-line investments suboptimal (time/geography).

-4. What in your opinion are the main differences between the US and NL?
-Is there something Dutch investors could learn from the US investors?
+4. What in your opinion, are the main differences between the US and NL?
+Is there something Dutch investors could learn from US investors?